-Integrated Management System
+Management System

-NorthRiver Midstream Inc. takes an integrated management system (IMS) approach to our business to provide coordination between the company's management and protection programs.
-The IMS approach ensures that hazards that are identified are considered in the Emergency Management protection program.
+NorthRiver Midstream Inc. takes a management system (MS) approach to our business to provide coordination between the company's management and protection programs.
+The MS approach ensures that hazards that are identified are considered in the Emergency Management protection program.